jundalisay/spblist/content/en/social/economics/principles/part-1/chapter-03.md

 The consumption or demand motive is one of the most important maxims of Adam Smith's economic system, aside from the [Effort Theory of Value](/social/economics/principles/part-2/chapter-01b).
 This maxim states that all economic activity is rooted in the people or the demanders in society and not in the producers or suppliers.

+{{< q a="Adam-Smith" c="The Wealth Of Nations Book 4, Chapter 8" >}}
+Consumption is the sole end and purpose of all production.
+The interest of the producer ought to be attended to only so far as it may be necessary for promoting that of the consumer. **The maxim is so perfectly self-evident that it would be absurd to attempt to prove it.**

+But in the mercantile system the interest of the consumer is almost constantly sacrificed to that of the producer.
+It considers production, and not consumption, as the ultimate end and object of all industry and commerce.
+{{< /q >}}

 This is easily seen in the concept of the human family which is the smallest and most common type of society.
 We see parents work to provide or produce food for their children who are their consumers.

 Humans do this by instinct because this is how our species has evolved to be so advanced over animals.

 <!-- > *This uses the dialectic defintion of society as a metaphysical organism. -->